 The Battle of Korsun-Cherkassy — The Encirclement and Breakout of Army Group South, 1944

-(Stock is Limited) Nikolaus Von Vormann translated by Geoffrey Brooks Hardcover, 90 pp., 2018
+(Stock is Limited) By Nikolaus Von Vormann translated by Geoffrey Brooks Hardcover, 90 pp., 2018

 In 1943 the tide began to turn against Germany on the Eastern Front.
 Their summer offensive, Operation Citadel, was a failure and the Red Army seized the initiative, despite appallingly high losses.
 Waging a war of attrition, the Russians gradually pushed Germany’s Army Group South back.
 By October 1943 the Russians had reached the Dnepr in Ukraine, Kiev was liberated, and the scene was set for the events described in this book, written by a high-ranking General Nikolaus von Vormann, who commanded XLVII.
 Panzerkorps.